rulaone/DS3231/index.md

  # Nov 06, 2018
-In today lab i was able to do my solderering for my parts.
+In today's lab I was able to do my solderering for my parts.
 I'm on track with my project schedule.
-According to my project proposal i was able to solderer the the sockt and the headers in the PCD board.
+According to my project proposal I was able to solderer the the sockt and the headers in the PCD board.

 <img src= "https://raw.githubusercontent.com/rulaone/DS3231/master/IMG_5353.JPG" width ="100"/>